 If a person has amblyopia, even the special glasses worn to watch a 3D movie will not stop the brain from suppressing the signal from the amblyopic eye.
 That means just one eye is engaged – and thus no cool 3D effects will be jumping off the screen toward the viewer.

 In mild cases of amblyopia, the brain may try to use both eyes with the 3D glasses on.
 Since the two eyes don't work together well (which is an eye teaming problem), the person could experience adverse effects like dizziness, headaches, and nausea when viewing a 3D.

 Diagnosis: Definitively Identifying Amblyopia Is Possible

 Amblyopia is easily detected with a Functional Eye Exam, which is why it’s extremely important for children to be seen for an exam from the first year of life onward.

-They assume that everyone sees the world as they do, even though amblyopia may be affecting their vision.
+They assume everyone sees the world as they do, even though amblyopia may be causing the two eyes to see very differently.
+They don’t realize that the two eyes should see almost the same.
 There’s no way they can compare a properly functioning visual system to their own.

 Treatment: Ways to Treat Amblyopia Have Improved

-Conventional methods to treat amblyopia include prescribing glasses and then “patching,” or covering, the non-amblyopic eye to improve the eyesight in the amblyopic eye.
+Conventional methods to treat amblyopia include prescribing glasses and then covering, or “patching,” the non-amblyopic eye to improve the eyesight in the amblyopic eye.

 While patching can be effective in improving a person’s eyesight (and there is a difference between eyesight and vision), it’s only addressing a small part of the much larger problem: poor development of binocular vision.

-Vision therapy addresses the larger problem by training the brain to use both eyes in order to develop healthy, binocular vision.
+Vision therapy addresses the larger problem by training the brain to use both eyes in order to develop normal binocular vision.